+- African Americans of Alexandria Virginia: Beacons of Light in the Twentieth Century.
+By Char McCargo Bah, Christa Watters, Audrey P. Davis, Gwendolyn Brown-Henderson and James E. Henson, Sr. The History Press, 2013.
 Alexandria has a long and storied history but yet still little is known of the city's twentieth-century African American community.
 Experience the harrowing narratives of trials and triumph as Alexandria's African Americans helped to shape not only their hometown but also the world around them.
 Rutherford Adkins became one of the first black fighter pilots as a Tuskegee Airman.
 Samuel Tucker, a twenty-six-year-old lawyer, organized and fought for Alexandria to share its wealth of knowledge with the African American community by opening its libraries to all colors and creeds.
 Discover a vibrant past that, through this record, will be remembered forever as Alexandria's beacon of hope and light.
+All proceeds from the sale of this book will go to the Museum to assist in their programming.

 Lesson plans feature significant African American events and sites in Alexandria.
 While intended for classroom use, they have significant historical information of interest to all ages.
 The following lesson plans can be found on the Museum’s Education page.